js2264/scRNAseq_Physalia_2022/content/Day05/_index.md

 During the last hour or so, each group will give a very brief presentation of their work.

-Each presentation should be +/- 4-5 slides max, and should definitely take less than 10' max with some questions.
+Each presentation should be +/- 2-3 slides max, and should definitely take ~ 5' max with some questions.

 Focus on the important points: